July 29, 2015

-The trombone’s ancestor was a medieval instrument called the sackbut.
-Which looked a lot like the trombone, except its bore was narrower and its bell wasn’t as wide.
-In the 17th century, the sackbut was revitalized and it became known by its present-day name: the trombone.
-If you are an aspiring trombonist, you’ll want to learn everything there is to know about the trombone.
-This includes becoming familiar with the different parts of the instrument.
+If you’re thinking about enrolling your child in marching band, selecting an instrument is part of the process–and the trombone is a popular choice.
+The trombone’s ancestor was a medieval instrument called the sackbut, which looked a lot like the trombone except its bore was narrower and its bell wasn’t as wide.
+In the 17th century, the popularity of the sackbut was revitalized and it became known by its present-day name: the trombone.
+If you (or your child) is an aspiring trombonist, you’ll want to learn everything there is to know about the trombone, including becoming familiar with the different parts of the instrument.
 From the bell to the tuning slides, here’s an introduction to the different parts of the trombone.

 Although the bumper doesn’t contribute to the instrument’s sound, it does help keep trombones protected from harm.
-The bumper is a small piece of rubber at the end of the trombone that prevents it from hitting other things.
+The bumper is a small piece of rubber at the end of the trombone that prevents it from hitting other things as it’s being played.
 With an instrument that’s as long as the trombone, it’s highly likely that the trombone will come in contact with other objects as the instrument is carried or played.
 While the bumper’s sole purpose is to reduce the impact of a collision, the best defense against a broken or damaged horn is handling it with care and using some common sense.
-When playing, be aware of objects and people around you.
-And do your best to avoid hitting them in the first place.
+When playing, be aware of objects and people around you, and do your best to avoid hitting them in the first place.

 As mentioned above, the trombone’s awkward size can make it a difficult instrument to handle.
 Fortunately, the counterweight is intended to help trombonists’ balance the instrument while it’s being played.
 It looks like a small hockey-puck, and it fastens directly onto the brace that’s furthest behind the player.
 If a counterweight isn’t attached, some trombonists find that the instrument is uncomfortable to hold and play for long periods of time.
 Although some players don’t think a counterweight should be use, it’s a useful piece of equipment for smaller children or for those who may be new to the instrument.
-While counterweights tend to darken the sound of the instrument, most trombonists find that handling the instrument is much easier when they use a counterweight.
+While counterweights tend to darken the sound of the instrument due to the additional mass the counterweight provides, most trombonists find that handling the instrument is much easier when they use a counterweight.

 The mouthpiece is one of the most important parts of the trombone.
-It’s a cup-shaped attachment that’s found opposite the instrument’s long slide.
-It is blown into in order to produce a sound.
-A mouthpiece is composed of a rim, cup, and a throat.
-Variations in each of these parts can alter the tone of the instrument.
+It’s a cup-shaped attachment that’s found opposite the instrument’s long slide, and it is blown into in order to produce a sound.
+Composed of a rim, cup, and a throat, variations in each of these parts can alter the tone of the instrument.
 For this reason, most trombonists own a few different types of mouthpieces and find that they must experiment before they find the mouthpiece that’s right for them.
-Since the trombone mouthpiece is large and deep, many players find the trombone to be one of the easiest brass instruments to produce a tone on.
+Since the trombone mouthpiece is large and deep, many players find the trombone to be one of the easiest brass instruments to produce a tone on, even as a beginner student.
 For more information about this part of the instrument, check out The Anatomy of a Trombone Mouthpiece.

 The Tuning Slides